 Households in the \$15K to \$75K range compose the majority of what would be considered middle-income households and who are in need of workforce housing.
 Figure 13 indicates how these groups include a breadth of ages including those from the age cohorts of 25 to 34, 35 to 44, and 45 to 54.
 Homebuyers in these ranges in the CEDA District are looking at spending a larger portion of their net worth on a down payment for a house bought with a typical mortgage.
+Using Nez Perce County as an example, in February 2022 the typically home value was roughly \$362K (see Figure 27).
+Using a 20% down payment for that typical home would be out of reach for approximately 55% of (or 2,700) households in that age range.
+For another 16% (or 800 households), that down payment would be equivalent to 50% - 100% of their entire net worth.

-The households with a net worth between S250K and \$499K in the region are predominantly made up of people over the age of 45.
+The households in the region with a net worth between \$250K and \$499K are predominantly made up of people over the age of 45.
 This trend can be observed at the national level as well, where housing is the main driver of the wealth gap between younger and older generations.
 Since before the Great Recession of 2007-2009, this age-based disparity of older households making greater gains than younger households has been common.
-The events of the Great Recession did widen this gap even more, since older American homeowners were able to purchase homes at "pre-bubble" prices and have seen their wealth increase via home equity; many young homeowners bought homes during the bubble, leaving them with negative home equity when the bubble burst.
+The events of the Great Recession did widen this gap even more, since older American homeowners were able to purchase homes at "pre-bubble" prices and have seen their wealth increase via home equity, whereas many young homeowners bought homes during the bubble-leaving them with negative home equity when the bubble bursts.
+16